Shop by Category

 For people looking to improve their body composition and potentially manage a healthy weight, one of the most common questions they have is, “How much protein do I need a day?”
 Of course, that varies from person to person, and you should always consult your healthcare professional prior to starting any new dietary or lifestyle regimen.

 Protein is one of three essential macronutrients.
-Foods provide us with amino acids, the building blocks of protein, that is essential for dozens of bodily functions.
+Protein foods provide us with amino acids, the building blocks of protein, that is essential for dozens of bodily functions.

 How much protein you need per day depends on factors like your body size and level of activity.
 Below we’ll look at protein needs based on goals including weight management, muscle building and maintenance of general health into older age.

-To determine how many grams of protein per day you need, let’s break things down into three categories:
+To determine how many grams of protein per day you need, let’s break things down into these categories:

 How much protein do you need on a regular basis to generally support overall health?